nuls-io/devsite/docs/NULS2.0/chainBoxGuide.md

 > PS: If you want to know the detailed design of the module, please refer to the [message Module Design](./developeModule.md)

-### 4 Integrated encrypted message module
+### 4 Integrate the encrypted message module into chainbox
-Go back to the `chainbox` root directory
+Go back to the `chainbox` root directory:

 ```
 cd ..
 ```

-Run the command to integrate the encryption module into NULS 2.0 runtime environment
+Run the command to integrate the encryption module into the NULS 2.0 runtime environment:

 ```
-./tools -p example
+tools -p example
 ```
-The following output indicates the success of the integration
+The following output indicates the success of the integration:

 ```
 ============ PACKAGE FINISH 🍺🍺🍺🎉🎉🎉 ===============
 ```

-After that, the `NULS-WALLET` folder will be generated in the `chainbox` directory, which contains the NULS 2.0 running program integrated with the encrypted message module.
+The `NULS-WALLET` folder will be created in the `chainbox` directory.
+It contains the NULS 2.0 running program integrated with the encrypted message module, and support directories such as Logs, and scripts.

 If multiple nodes are deployed on different machines, it is recommended to modify the following two parameters in the `NULS-WALLET/.default-config.ncf` configuration file.

  ```
 # Minimum number of linking nodes.
-If the number of linking nodes is lower than this parameter, it will continue to wait
+If the number of linking nodes is lower than this parameter, it will continue to wait.
 minNodeAmount=0

 # Seed node block address